jishida/react-mvvm/README.md

 ## Two different builds

 There are two types of builds: full and lite.
-The lite version is a basic build, without proxy, validatable, parsable, and resolveObject functions.
+The lite version of the build does not include proxy, validatable, parsable, and resolveObject functions.

 ### File Size